 Please provide meter readings to us each month, on or just before the last day of every month.
 This allows us to make sure you always have the most up to date bills and if paying by Direct Debit your monthly payments are in line with your usage.

-Around 6 weeks before the end of the fixed duration, we will contact you with details of the ENGIE Rollover tariff, which you will be automatically moved to at the end of your fixed duration term, unless you choose a different tariff at this time.
+Around 49 days before your tariff end date, ENGIE will contact you with details of the ENGIE Roll Over tariff, which is the cheapest relevant fixed ENGIE tariff available.
+You will be moved automatically onto this tariff at the end of your fixed duration term, unless you choose a different tariff at this time.